Secure Equilibria in Weighted Games: Lexicographic Payoff Games and Equilibria

 Let us turn to Problem~\ref{prob:ESconstraint}.
 First notice that contrarily to Problem~\ref{prob:EScomplexity}, strategy profiles for solving this problem require infinite memory, as shown by the next example.

 \begin{example} Consider the initialized $\MPInf$ weighted game $(\G,v_0)$ of Figure~\ref{fig:infini}.
 Take thresholds $\mu = (1,1)$ and $\nu = (+\infty, +\infty)$.

-As explained in~\cite{Velner}[Proof of Lemma 7], any strategy profile that is finite-memory produces an ultimately periodic outcome $\rho$ such that $\g_1(\rho) + \g_2(\rho) < 1$, thus not satisfying threshold $(1,1)$.
+As explained in~\cite[Proof of Lemma 7]{Velner}, any strategy profile that is finite-memory produces an ultimately periodic outcome $\rho$ such that $\g_1(\rho) + \g_2(\rho) < 1$, thus not satisfying threshold $(1,1)$.
 However there exists an infinite path $\rho^{\ast}$ in $(\G,v_0)$ with payoff equal to $(1,1)$: $\rho^{\ast}$ visits $n$ times vertex $v_0$ and then $n$ times vertex $v_1$, and repeats this forever with increasing values of $n$.

 Let us define a strategy profile $(\sigma_1,\sigma_2)$ such that its outcome is equal to $\rho^{\ast}$, and as soon as one player deviates from $\rho^{\ast}$, the other player punishes him by always chosing an edge with weights $(0,0)$.
 This strategy profile is a secure equilibrium since one verifies that the player who first deviates receives a payoff of 0 instead of 1.